 Free Things to Do in Batumi: Miracle Park

-Once you get a good look at the statue, walk towards the Alphabetic Tower, a 135-meter tall structure resembles a DNA molecule and is encircled by all the letters of Georgian alphabet (33 in total).
+Once you get a good look at the statue, walk towards the Alphabetic Tower, a 135-meter tall structure resembles a DNA molecule encircled by all the letters of Georgian alphabet (33 in total).
 There’s a lift to go up for panoramic views of Batumi and the Black Sea.
 The cost of the ride is 8₾.

 You can also take a ride at Ferris Wheel for panoramic views of the town and the sea.
 However, do note that the ride costs 5₾.